Candidates should be able to install and configure X11.

 We have a layout with a screen and 3 input devices :)

 Note: Do not panic.
-It is enough for you to understand the
+A general understanding of xorg.conf is enough

-This command used to control the access to the X server.
+This command controls the access to the X server.
 If you are on a X server and run

 xhost it tells you the access status.